fjvallarino/monomer/tasks.md

   - Create Keystroke component (shortcuts and general key handling like Esc for dialog)
   - Create Tooltip component.
 It just wraps a given component and draws the tooltip with renderOverlay
   - Create Theme widget to override global theme
-  - Image widget could also have a ByteString version
-  - Can _wiChildren be removed from Widget and only be kept in Container?
-  - Image
-    - Can performance be improved?
-    - Does adding function to return imgData from Renderer make sense?
-Replace imageExists?
   - Create Slider
   - Create Dial
   - Create Split